Farzad-R/Advanced-QA-and-RAG-Series/README.md

 ```
 NOTE: This is the general structure of the projects, however there might be small changes duo to the specific needs of each project.

+## Key Notes:
+**Key Note 1:** All the project uses Azure OpenAI.
+So, to use OpenAI API directly, just change the credentials and switch the models completions.

+**Key Note 2 :** When we interact with databases using LLM agents, good informative column names can help the agents to navigate easier through the database.

+**Key Note 3:** When we interact with databases using LLM agents, remember to NOT use the database with WRITE privileges.
+Use only READ and limit the scope.
+Otherwise your user can manupulate the data (e.g ask your chain to delete data).

+**Key Note 4:** Familiarity with database query languages such as Pandas for Python, SQL, and Cypher can enhance the user's ability to ask more better questions and have a richer interaction with the graph agent.

 ## Project description:
 <!-- ==================================== -->
 <!-- Q&A-and-RAG-with-SQL-and-TabularData -->